nodogsplash/nodogsplash/docs/source/howitworks.rst

  * Something that does the capturing, and
  * Something to provide a Portal for client users to log in.

+NoDogSplash MUST run on a device configured as an IPv4 router.

 A wireless router will typically be running OpenWrt or some other Linux distribution.

 A router, by definition, will have two or more interfaces, at least one to connect to the wide area network (WAN) or Internet feed, and at least one connecting to the local area network (LAN).